JohnGrubba/ezauth/docs/getting-started/email_config.md

 !!!
 Info "E-Mail Subject"
     EZAuth will automatically use the HTML `<title></title>` tag to specify the subject of the e-mail.

+!!!
+Info "Default Placeholders"
+    Every E-Mail template which is directed at a registered user will be able to use any of the properties of the user in the database.
+This includes the `username`, `email`, `id`, and any other property you might have added to the user object.

 ## Required E-Mail Templates

 ???
 Warning "Required Templates"